google/lecam-gan/biggan_imagenet/README.md

 ## Colab

-You can use the Colab `LeCamGAN_Demo.ipynb` to load our model and generate the images.
+You can use the Colab `LeCamGAN_Demo.ipynb` to load the model and generate the images.

 ## Notes
-This repository is built based one the Implementation from [compare\_gan](https://github.com/google/compare_gan).
+This repository is built based on the implementation from [compare\_gan](https://github.com/google/compare_gan).
 Our models are trained using TPUs.